Bank Runs With and Without Bank Failure: Data

-\begin{itemize} \item \textit{Run only.} A bank run takes place, but the bank remains open throughout the bank run and the bank run stops on its own.
+\begin{itemize} \item \textit{Run only.} A bank run takes place, but the bank remains open throughout the run, and the run resolves on its own.
 The bank does not suspend or fail. \item \textit{Run-suspension-reopening.} A bank run takes place.
-As a consequence of the bank run, the bank suspends (either fully by suspending all payments or partially by invoking the 30/60/90 day rule).
+As a consequence of the bank run, the bank suspends and stops paying depositors.
 However, the bank eventually reopens and does not fail. \end{itemize} Next, we can consider runs with failure: \begin{itemize} \item \textit{Run-suspension-failure.} A bank run takes place.
 The bank suspends all payments.
-The bank remains closed permanently and has either a receiver assigned or is taken over by another bank. \end{itemize} Further, we also consider episodes with failure but without a run: \begin{itemize} \item \textit{Failure without run.} A bank suspends.
+The bank remains closed permanently and has a receiver assigned (or similar resolution process for some non-national bank types). \end{itemize} Further, we also consider episodes without a run but where the bank suspends temporarily or permanently: \begin{itemize} \item \textit{Suspension-failure}.
+A bank suspends.
 There is no recorded bank run.
-The bank remains closed permanently and has either a receiver assigned or is taken over by another bank. \end{itemize} Note that by construction a bank must suspend before or at failure.
-Thus, any failure will also be a suspension.
+The bank remains closed permanently and has either a receiver assigned or is taken over by another bank. \item \textit{Suspension-reopening}.
+A bank suspends, but there is no run on this specific bank.
+This can, for example, occur as part of a clearinghouse decision to suspend following runs on other banks.
+However, the bank reopens. \end{itemize} Note that by construction a bank must suspend before or at failure.
+Thus, any episode with failure will also involve a suspension.
 For our analysis using national banks, we rely on information on whether a bank failed directly from the OCC Annual Report to Congress digitized in \cite{CLV2026}.

+\paragraph{Measurement Issues} We note three measurement issues that are important to keep in mind when using information on bank distress recorded in newspapers.
+First, our database employs a binary classification of whether a run occurs according to newspapers.
+However, the severity of runs can vary, as we will show using data on bank deposits.